-We have reached the Morning After, and this is an unhappy, dissatisfied, wounded and worried country.
+We have reached the the Morning After, and this is an unhappy, dissatisfied, wounded and worried country.
 Israel is not feeling strong.
 And Israelis know that in this neighborhood, if you are not strong or do not appear strong, you simply cannot survive.
-Makor Rishon, a center-right daily, ran a front page article this morning quoting Iranian officials as saying that these are Israel’s final years.
+Makor Rishon, a center-right daily, ran a front page article this morning quoting Iranian officials as saying that these are Israel's final years.

 The political right smells blood.
 Foreign Minister Avigdor Lieberman, who coupled his Yisrael Beitinu ("Israel is our Home") party to Netanyahu's Likkud for the January 2013 elections but has since insisted he would not do so again, has demanded that the Israeli Defense Forces retake the Gaza strip.
 Few Israelis wanted to do that -- the losses would have been extremely high (some estimates projected 500 to 1000 soldiers killed), and it wasn't clear how Israel would eventually extricate itself or bear the international condemnation.
 Still, in the Morning After, some Israelis who thought that Lieberman was behaving like a thug who are now muttering: "Maybe he was right."

-No new polls have been taken since the cease-fire went into effect last night (there have already been 11 cease-fires broken or rejected in this conflict, it should be noted, so there are no guarantees that the war is really over), but it would be shocking if Lieberman’s popularity has not risen.
+No new polls have been taken since the cease-fire went into effect last night (there have already been 11 cease-fired broken or rejected in this conflict, it should be noted, so there are no guarantees that the war is really over), but it would be shocking if Lieberman's popularity has not risen.

 The other likely winner on the right is Economy Minister Naftali Bennett, whose Habayit Hayehudi ("The Jewish Home") party was a surprisingly strong player in recent elections.
 There has always been bad blood between Netanyahu and Bennett (some attribute it to Netanyahu's wife detesting Bennett), and Bennett, like Lieberman, had also urged the use of much greater force.
 Bibi not only ignored him, but publicly smacked him down for creating a wartime rift in the cabinet.
 It's virtually inconceivable that Bennett will not try a little jujitsu after that humiliation; he, too, is almost guaranteed to climb in the polls.

 But the political left is equally unhappy.
 Israel bombed Gaza into smithereens for seven weeks, killed thousands of people -- many of them terrorists, but many of them civilians, women and children (as was inevitable, given that Hamas stationed itself in neighborhoods, mosques and hospitals).
 To do all of that without having achieved victory, the left insists, is a moral and political catastrophe.
-Haaretz, Israel’s left-leaning paper of record, led this morning with an opinion piece noting that after Operation Cast Lead in 2008-2009, Netanyahu castigated then-Prime Minister Ehud Olmert, saying that Hamas should have been toppled and security restored to Israel.
-Bibi insisted that only he could do it, which was when that “A Strong Leader for a Strong Nation” manta re-appeared.
-“Reality is a bit more complicated, isn’t it?”
+Haaretz, Israel's left-leaning paper of record, led this morning with an opinion piece noting that after Operation Cast Lead in 2008-2009, Netanyahu castigated then-Prime Minister Ehud Olmert, saying that Hamas should have been toppled and security restored to Israel.
+Bibi insisted that only he could do it, which was when those "A Strong Leader for a Strong Nation" banners appeared.
+"Reality is a bit more complicated, isn't it?"
 Haaretz derisively castigated him this morning.